 Will a hot fire burn out creosote buildup?

 - No!
 Creosote may catch on fire within your chimney, causing extreme damage to the flue and possibly your home.
 Always perform routine maintenance and clean your chimney regularly with our cleaning products to safely and effectively remove creosote and soot.

 Is there anything else I can do to avoid creosote and soot buildup?

 - While burning a wood or coal fire will always produce soot and creosote, there are some things you can do to make the buildup less daunting.
 Always burn well-seasoned hardwood (never use treated lumber or refuse) or choose a low sulfur content coal, such as anthracite.
 Hotter burning fuels promote complete combustion and better air circulation.

 - When starting a wood fire, light quality kindling such as fatwood or a newspaper log roll under an open flue.
-This heats the air within the firebox and allows creosote and soot to be carried up the hot airflow, making it less likely that they will settle in the chimney.
+This heats the air within the firebox and chimney and allows creosote and soot to be carried up with the hot airflow, making it less likely that they will settle in the chimney.

 - Always check your damper to make sure it is operating properly and promoting good airflow.

 - Use a chimney cap to prevent anything from blocking airflow.
 It will help keep leaves and other debris from accumulating, as well as deter birds and other wildlife from making nests or using your chimney for food storage.